nadaahx/AI-Idea-Organizer-Automation/README.md

 ## Tools & Technologies
 n8n · OpenRouter · OpenAI API · Notion API · Telegram Bot API · Docker

+## Custom Code Node
+The workflow includes a JavaScript code node used to parse the AI response and format the data before sending it to Notion.
+You can find the script [here](./code-node.js).

 ## Screenshots
 ### 🔸 n8n Workflow
 ![n8n Workflow](assets/workflow.png)